 II.
 Evaluate long term skin toxicity with concurrent chemotherapy and compare between arms of the study.

 III.
 Evaluate and compare ipsilateral breast tumor reocurrence (IBTR), local recurrence, distant recurrence, and disease free survival.

 IV.
 Give a description of the risks and benefits observed in each arm of the study over the duration of the trial.

 OUTLINE: Patients are randomized to 1 of 2 treatment arms.

 ARM I: Patients undergo external beam radiation therapy (EBRT) on weekdays for a total of 15 fractions.
-After completion of EBRT, patients receive cyclophosphamide and doxorubicin hydrochloride; docetaxel, cyclophosphamide and doxorubicin hydrochloride; docetaxel and cyclophosphamide; or docetaxel, carboplatin, and trastuzumab at the discretion of the treating Medical Oncologist.
+After completion of EBRT, patients receive cyclophosphamide and doxorubicin hydrochloride; docetaxel, cyclophosphamide and doxorubicin hydrochloride; docetaxel and cyclophosphamide; docetaxel, carboplatin, and trastuzumab; or paclitaxel and trastuzumab at the discretion of the treating Medical Oncologist.

 ARM II: Patients undergo EBRT as in Arm I. Within 7 days of the start of radiation therapy, patients also receive combination chemotherapy as in Arm I.

 After completion of study treatment, patients are followed up at 1-2 weeks, 3-4 months, 6-7 months, every 6 months for years 1-3, and every 6-12 months for years 3-5.

 Indiana University / Melvin and Bren Simon Cancer Center